You can take some simple steps now to prepare for a pandemic flu

 View an online webcast to learn more about preparing for a pandemic flu:

-The next Board of Health meeting will be held on Friday, Feb.
-19, 2021, at 8:30 am.
-The 2021 Board Meeting schedule is posted inside CDH Headquarters and on the Board Meetings page, HERE.
+The next Board of Health meeting will be held on Friday, May 21, 2021, following the annual District Budget Hearing starting at 8:30 am.
+The Board Meeting schedule is posted inside CDH Headquarters and on the Board Meetings page, HERE.
 View past meetings via YouTube.